geoadmin/service-shortlink/README.md

     make dockerrun

 This will serve the application with the wsgi server, inside a container.

 To stop serving through containers,

     make shutdown

 Is the command you're looking for.

+A curl example for testing the generation of shortlinks on the local db is:

+    curl -X POST -H "Content-Type: application/json" -H "Origin: http://localhost:8000" -d '{"url":"http://localhost:8000"}' http://localhost:5000

 ### Docker helpers

 From each github PR that is merged into `master` or into `develop`, one Docker image is built and pushed on AWS ECR with the following tag: